 Do this when you notice the water getting greenish.

 Lucky bamboo is a good cubicle plant since it requires moderate light.
 And it is said to bring luck and prosperity to a person who owns it.
 This is great if your performance needs a bit of a boost.

 Besides, with its minimalist look, it always appears polished and modern and gives your cubicle an exotic feel.

-The peace lily is one of those good office plants that can actually form beautiful flowers.
+The peace lily is by default an outdoor plant.
+However, they can adapt indoors and are considered to be one of those good office plants that can actually form beautiful flowers.